Scalability and robustness of spectral embedding: landmark diffusion is all you need

-In this long section we show that the eigenvalues and eigenvectors of the Roseland converge to the eigenvalues and eigenfunctions of the Laplace-Beltrami operator, and quantify the convergence rate, both {\em pointwisely} and {\em spectrally}.
-It is safe for readers with interest in numerical results of Roseland to skip this section and jump directly to Section \ref{numerical}.
-Before stating our main asymptotical results of the Roseland, we briefly summarize existing literature about the GL and DM.
+In this long section we show that the eigenvalues and eigenvectors of Roseland converge to the eigenvalues and eigenfunctions of the Laplace-Beltrami operator, and quantify the convergence rate, both {\em pointwisely} and {\em spectrally}.
+Before stating our main asymptotic results of Roseland, we briefly summarize existing literature about DM.

-A celebrated spectral embedding \cite{berard1994embedding} gives a solid foundation of various spectral based unsupervised learning algorithms, particular the DM.
+A celebrated spectral embedding \cite{berard1994embedding} gives a solid foundation of various spectral based unsupervised learning algorithms, particular DM.
 It says that one can embed any given smooth closed $n$-dimensional Riemannian manifold by the eigenfunctions of its Laplace--Beltrami operator, and the embedding can be ``tuned'' to be as isometric as possible.
 However, this spectral embedding needs {\em all} eigenfunctions, which is not numerically affordable.
 To resolve this issue, it is proved in \cite{portegies2016embeddings} that for a given tolerable metric recovery error, we can achieve an almost isometric embedding with that tolerable error with a finite number of eigenfunctions of the Laplace--Beltrami operator, where the number only depends on the geometric bounds and the dimension.
 The above two results are on the continuous setup.
 To utilize these results, we need to link numerical finite sampling dataset to the continuous manifold setup.
 Specifically, if we are able to prove how the eigenvectors of the GL converges in the spectral sense to the eigenfunctions of the Laplace-Beltrami operator, we can apply the above-mentioned results in the continuous setup.
 In \cite{singer2016spectral, trillos2018error,calder2019improved,DunsonWuWu2019}, the authors provide the spectral convergence of the GL constructed from random samples to the Laplace--Beltrami operator.
 A convergence rate of the eigenfunction in the $L^2$ sense is provided in \cite{trillos2018error,calder2019improved}, and a convergence rate of the eigenfunction in the $L^\infty$ sense is provided in \cite{DunsonWuWu2019}.

 At the first glance, it might be expected that the proofs are similar to those shown in \cite{singer2016spectral, trillos2018error,calder2019improved,DunsonWuWu2019}.
 However, as we will see below, we run into the dependence issue due to the landmark diffusion, so extra efforts and new technical tools are needed.